th3n3rd/tap-demo-liquibase/README.md

 ## TODOs

+[x] Replace the initContainer strategy with a standalone Job that runs before the application is deployed [ ] Specify a different service claim for running the db migrations (e.g. to simulate a different set of credentials for the db-migration job)
-[] Replace the hardcoded bits used to for the db migrations (paths, secret names, etc) to be parameters provided in the workload
+[ ] Replace the hardcoded bits used to for the db migrations (paths, service-binding names, config-map names, etc) to be parameters provided in the workload
-[] Suppose the credentials for running the DDLs are separate from the credentials used in the app [] Generalise to support other schema migrations tools such as Flyway
+[ ] Suppose the credentials for running the DDLs are separate from the credentials used in the app [ ] Generalise to support other schema migrations tools such as Flyway

 ## Caveats